PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [**Data Science Community Newsletter**](https://cds.nyu.edu/newsletter/): Journalism, research papers, events, tools/software, jobs, and more.

+[**Conor Dewey's Newsletter**](https://www.conordewey.com/newsletter): I send an email newsletter every Tuesday with my notes for the past week — the stories and links that I thought were interesting, plus any new posts or projects I’ve been working on.

 ## Podcasts

 [**The Data Engineering Podcast**](https://www.dataengineeringpodcast.com/): The Data Engineering Podcast tackles a new approach to data management every week.